runekaagaard/django-hypergen/README.rst

 - 🧩 **Composable** - structure your app with ...
 TADAAA ... python functions
 - 🌐 **Less infrastructure** - take a break from npm, npx, yarn, webpack, parcel, react, redux, gulp, angular, vue and friends
 - 🚀 **Build truly singlepage apps** - avoid abstraction gaps to a template language and javascript
-- ⏳ **Async not needed** - uses the vanilla Django Request-Response cycle
+- ⏳ **Async not needed** - uses the vanilla Django Request-Response cycle by default
 - 🔀 **Automatic (de)serialization** - use python builtin types and move on
 - 🎯 **No magic strings** - reactivity is defined by referencing python functions
 - 📦 **Free partial loading** - no special setup required, includes back/forward history support